OPS Auctions Lotting Sheets available below pictures.

 We MUST insist that these forms are used at every OPS auction.

 Auctions have been a consistently popular activity at the OPS for a long time, and have taken a number of forms.
 Both table and floor auctions have been offered, and in recent years the move has been to use the new technologies and the Internet to improve things such as preparing a catalogue, streamlining the actual auction management, and so on: the overall objective being to serve Members by creating the best possible environment for seller and buyer.
 A table (sometimes called a silent) auction is conducted with written bids; a floor auction is conducted by an auctioneer (a called auction).
 In the last year, these formats have been combined, with items being called whenever they attracted one bid.
-Four called floor auctions are scheduled in the OPS Program for 2016-2017 ( dates to be decided).
-The OPS with the RA club and APO, also operates the annual auction at MINIEX in February.
+Four called floor auctions are scheduled in the OPS Program for 2018-2019.

-The OPS auctions are made possible by virtue of the consistent and enthusiastic support of a large group of volunteers, headed by an Auction Coordinator (currently Wayne Perrin).
+The OPS auctions are made possible by virtue of the consistent and enthusiastic support of a large group of volunteers, headed by an Auction Coordinator (currently Denis Ducharme).
 Our auctions have been progressively developed and improved over the past decade, and have reached a high level of efficiency.

-The OPS auctions have been making a significant contribution to the OPS’s annual budget.
+The OPS auctions have been making a significant contribution to the OPS annual budget.
 However their primary purpose is to serve the Members and in doing so they must be revenue neutral.

 Download, print and fill in by hand.